Geemjy/Geem_AA_etal_2024/README.md

 | figure        | The directory contains the script for plotting the figures in the manuscript.|
 | reference data  | The directory contains the materials needed to run scripts.|

+The data (e.g. fits images) can be downloaded from Zenodo. (https://zenodo.org/records/11669145)

 ## Help
 If you have any questions or comments, please contact Jooyeon GEEM (ksky0422@gmail.com)